History of Suresnes: Elections

 Henri Sellier, mayor from 1919 to 1941.

-After the war, the “National Bloc” was formed in France, led by veterans of the war.
+After the war, the “National Bloc” was formed in France, led by war veterans.
 In the municipal elections of November 1919, Henri Sellier and nine Bloc members were elected in the first round.
 He took office on December 10 and was consistently re-elected thereafter, in 1925 in the first round on the "Bloc des ouvriers et des employés pour la défense des intérêts communaux" (Workers' and employees' bloc for the defense of communal interests) list, by 2,100 votes to Victor Diederich's 1,250, the Communist list's 1,000 and the Radical list's 200.
 This bloc included non-ideological republicans, “concerned with good municipal management” writes René Sordes, which contributed to Henri Sellier's electoral success outside the socialist base, even though he was a member of the SFIO.

 Elected General Councillor for the Seine in 1912, Henri Sellier took advantage of the December 21 law passed the same year, which provided for the establishment of public low-cost housing offices (Offices publics d'habitation à bon marché - HBM).
-In 1914, he presented a proposal for the creation of the Office départemental des habitations à bon marché, which was adopted by the General Council on July 1 and approved by ministerial decree on July 18, 1915, with an endowment of 15,000 francs.
+In 1914, he presented a proposal to create the Office départemental des habitations à bon marché, which was adopted by the General Council on July 1 and approved by ministerial decree on July 18, 1915, with an endowment of 15,000 francs.
 Henri Sellier was appointed Managing Director.
-Preparing for the future, during the war he acquired 372 hectares of land for the Office, on which the housing estates of Stains, Champigny-sur-Marne, Le Plessis-Robinson, Châtenay-Malabry, and Suresnes were built.
+Preparing for the future, during the war, he acquired 372 hectares of land for the Office, on which the housing estates of Stains, Champigny-sur-Marne, Le Plessis-Robinson, Châtenay-Malabry, and Suresnes were built.
 From 1916 to 1920, he was rapporteur for the departmental budget.
-By the time he was elected mayor in 1919, he already had a vast, coherent project combining town planning, social housing, education, and hygiene, to develop the Paris suburbs, particularly in favor of the working class.
+By the time he was elected mayor in 1919, he already had a vast, coherent project combining town planning, social housing, education, and hygiene to develop the Paris suburbs, particularly in favor of the working class.